 World of Color gets a holiday makeover with seasonal tunes and clips from Disney movies.
 World of Color has been down for renovation since Pixar Pier opened in April and many were hoping it would reopen sooner rather than later.
 There is still no complete confirmation that Season of Light will be shown again this year, but we’ve been seeing rumors that construction has ended.
 I will update here when I get the news.

 One of the coolest things Disney has done is create an inclusive celebration that incorporates many other cultures and holidays in addition to Christmas.
 My favorite part is, of course, the food!

 The festive Food Marketplace lines up several booths featuring desserts, small plates, and drinks inspired by a different country or holiday.
 My favorite two favorite treats are the Nashville Hot Turkey Sandwich and theWarm Bourbon Cider with House-made Bourbon-infused Marshmallow.
 You can also get the infamous Mimosa Flight which includes a Pomegranate, Mimosa Pear Mimosa, and White Cranberry Mimosa!
-For holiday food outside of the Festival of Holidays, the holiday foodie guide to Disneyland mentions a few delicious items as well.

-Returning favorites and can’t miss menu items for 2018 Festival of Holidays Booth:
+Can’t-Miss Menu Items for 2018 Festival of Holidays Booth: